timothygebhard/ggwd/README.md

 ## Quickstart

 As of now, this project is not a "proper" Python package, but only a collection of scripts, which don't need to be installed.
-Simply clone the repository:
+Therefore, simply clone the repository:

 ```
-git clone git@github.com:timothygebhard/ggwd.git
+git clone git@github.com:timothygebhard/ggwd.git ; cd ggwd
 ```

 Ensure your Python environment fulfills all the requirements specified in `requirements.txt` (ideally, simply use a fresh virtual environment). **Please note that due to the dependence on PyCBC, this code only works with Python 2.7!** Now, you should be able to generate your first data sample by simply running: